giulianopz/lfcs/domains/5-service-configuration/h.md

 For example, the following configuration will cause your site to respond to any domain request ending in .mynewsite.com.
 `ServerAlias *.mynewsite.com`

 The **DocumentRoot** directive specifies where Apache2 should look for the files that make up the site.
 The default value is /var/www/html, as specified in /etc/apache2/sites-available000-default.conf.
-If desired, change this value in your site’s virtual host file, and remember to create that directory if necessary!
+If desired, change this value in your site's virtual host file, and remember to create that directory if necessary!

 ## Enable the new VirtualHost using the a2ensite utility and restart Apache2:
 ```